paijp/nophp/README.md

 # nophp is a light simple web framework on php.

-- HTML specialists can do many things without asking PHP specialists.
+- HTML specialists can write many pages without asking PHP specialists.
 - Designed for inhouse single server web application which anyone have to login and read/write database.
 - Powerful log for debug.
 - Javascript not required.